HMS Albury: Construction and career

 HMS Albury was built by the Ailsa Shipbuilding Company at their shipyard in Troon, Ayrshire.
 She was launched on 21 November 1918, and commissioned on 17 February 1919.
 On 21 November 1919, Albury was laid up in reserve at the Nore.

 Albury served in the 1st Minesweeping Flotilla in Home waters from 1927 to 1935.
 In 1939 Albury was in reserve at Malta, part of the 3rd Minesweeper Flotilla.
 On 3 March 1940, Albury was one of five minesweepers ordered back to British waters from the Mediterranean, joining the 5th Minesweeping Flotilla at Harwich on 2 April 1940.
 She took part in the Dunkirk evacuation, Operation Dynamo, from 28 May–4 June 1940, carrying out six evacuation trips and landing 1851 evacuees back in Britain.
 By June 1941, Albury was part of the 4th Minesweeping Flotilla.
 On 7 November that year, she was attacked by German bombers off the East coast of Scotland.
 She was near missed by German bombs, which caused minor machinery damage, which took five weeks to repair.

 On 19 January 1942 Albury was involved in a collision with HMS Sutton, another Hunt-class minesweeper, and took serious damage.

+D-Day and the invasion of Normandy

 On 6 June 1944, Albury, still part of the 4th Minesweeping Flotilla, took part in Operation Overlord, the Allied invasion of Normandy.

+The 4th Flotilla Group was tasked with sweeping the path ahead of D-Day and in support of the US forces landing at Omaha and Utah beaches.
+The ship was the first to return to England laden with the dead and wounded from the landings.

 From January 1945, Albury was laid up as part of the Reserve Fleet at Falmouth, and on 13 March 1947 was sold to Dohman & Habets of Liège, Belgium for mercantile conversion.